soofstad/react-oauth2-pkce/README.md

   // Which URL the auth provider should redirect the user to after successful authentication/login
   redirectUri: string  // Required
-  // Which scopes to request for the auth token scope?: string  // default: ''
+  // Which scopes to request for the auth token scope?: string  // Default: ''
   // Optional state value.
 Will often make more sense to provide the state in a call to the 'logIn()' function state?: string // default: null
   // Which URL to call for logging out of the auth provider